Peter Hollens

-Career
+Life and career

-Hollens was born on March 4, 1980, in Ashland, Oregon to James and Deborah (Melone) Hollens.
+Hollens was born in Ashland, Oregon, to James and Deborah (née Melone) Hollens.
 He graduated from the University of Oregon with a Bachelor of Music in Vocal performance.
 Since his graduation from the University of Oregon, Hollens has become involved with collegiate a cappella, including recording, producing, and judging a cappella competitions throughout the United States.
 In 2010, he participated in NBC's The Sing Off, working with music director Deke Sharon and receiving acclaim from The Sing-Off judges Shawn Stockman, Nicole Scherzinger and Ben Folds for solo performances leading his group, On The Rocks – the first official collegiate a cappella group in Oregon.
 They were eliminated 6th out of the 10 groups performing.

 Hollens records and produces from his home studio in Eugene, Oregon, and also has recorded for Sony and Epic Records.

 Hollens's recordings include tracks for "The Sing-Off Season 2-Greatest Hits" as well as many collegiate a cappella albums for such groups as On the Rocks, Divisi, Cornell's Chordials, the Duke's Men of Yale and the Whiffenpoofs.
 He has also recorded Sing-Off Season 2 winners, Committed, the Backbeats, and the Grammy Award-winning group The Swingle Singers.

 In 2011, he started his own YouTube channel, mostly posting music videos with multi-tracked a cappella covers.
 Repeatedly teaming up with other artists, he frequently collaborates with Lindsey Stirling and Taylor Davis.
-As of March 7, 2020, his channel has over 2.46 million subscribers.
+As of April 13, 2023, his channel has over 2.95 million subscribers.
 To support his musical endeavors, Hollens joined the newly founded crowdfunding platform Patreon in 2013.
 In an interview in March 2017 he mentions he's become an adviser for Patreon.
 In 2012 he released his first album.

 In 2014 he signed a deal with Sony Masterworks; later he considered this a mistake and cut ties with the label in 2015.
 Hollens released a self-titled album on October 27 of that year.

 In 2015, he performed guest lead vocals for Brian Wilson's album No Pier Pressure on the song "Our Special Love".

 In 2016, Hollens teamed up with Home Free, the winners of The Sing-Off Season 4, to record an all-vocal arrangement of the hymn "Amazing Grace".
 "I had the absolute honor of working with Home Free on this one," Hollens states in a video message at the close of the song's YouTube release.
 "I love these guys, they are so talented and fun.
 We have worked together once before on a video called "19 You + Me".

 Hollens debuted on Broadway in the show "Home For the Holidays, Live on Broadway" which was presented November 17 to December 30, 2017, at the August Wilson Theatre.
 On December 12, 2017, he was a guest on The Piano Guys live stream called 'Light The World Christmas Concert with The Piano Guys and Friends', in which he made a comment that he is in "Home For the Holidays, Live on Broadway" and would be getting a cab to the theatre.